 - Labor in Jacuzzi tubs

-- Keep your baby skin-to-skin (no routine mother-baby separation)
+- Keep your baby skin-to-skin (no routine parent-baby separation)

-- Water birth in one of our two new birth suites
+- Water birth in two of our three birth suites

 - Use nitrous oxide as an aide for coping with labor